mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Trying LateNight QML

-LateNight QML remains an experimental skin.
+LateNight QML will be available in Mixxx 2.7 as an experimental skin.
 To try it from a developer build, start Mixxx with the developer flag:

 ```text
 ./build/mixxx --developer